Gabrielafolabi/DEVOPS-PROJECT/PROJECT 10 - DEVOPS Tooling Website Solution/README.md

 * .
 Create Mount points on /mnt directory for the logical volumes as follow:
 Mount lv-apps on /mnt/apps - Used by Webserver

 `sudo mkdir /mnt/apps`

 `sudo mount /dev/webdata-vg/lv-apps /mnt/apps`

-Mount lv-logs on /mnt/logs - Used by webserver logs
+Mount lv-logs on /mnt/logs - Used by webserver logs.

 `sudo mkdir /mnt/logs`

 `sudo mount /dev/webdata-vg/lv-logs /mnt/logs`

 Mount lv-opt on /mnt/opt - Used by Jenkins server

 `sudo mkdir /mnt/opt`

 `sudo mount /dev/webdata-vg/lv-opt /mnt/opt`

 4. Install NFS server, congiure it to start on reboot and make sure it is up and running.

 ```
 sudo yum -y update